wsxiaoys/lil/readme.txt

      eval [...]
        combines the arguments to a single string and evaluates it as LIL code.
 The function returns the result of the LIL code

+     topeval [...]
+       combines the arguments to a single string and evaluates it as LIL code in the topmost (global) environment.
+This can be used to execute code outside of any function's environment that affects the global one

      upeval [...]
        combines the arguments to a single string and evaluates it as LIL